meza/trance-stack/README.md

 > **Warning**
 >
 > The `*` wildcard will allow you to use as wide of a domain name as you would like to.
 This however comes at the cost
 > of security.
-We would highly recommend creating an alternative tennant on Auth0 for your feature branch/PR deployments.
+We would highly recommend creating an alternative tenant on Auth0 for your feature branch/PR deployments.

 ### CookieYes integration